Do you keep a journal?

 They keep me sane, keep me engaged, keep me feeling creative even when I don’t have time for larger creative endeavours.

-I’ve been teaching journal-writing for years, and most recently as part of the Day Retreats at Zing.
+I’ve been teaching journal-writing for years.
 Teaching is a good reminder to me in how important it is to keep on with journals.
 People often start the journal workshops with slightly skeptical, guarded expressions…(I don’t know what they are thinking, but I imagine it is something along the lines of ‘Is she going to make me write about my feelings and then read it out?’) but after a couple of hours of my raving and sharing my work wth them, they light up, they see possibility, they go out the door with a new resolve.

 Now that book one is nearly birthed, I am working on the next projects.
 There will be more poetry, of course, there’s another thing I’m working on which I am calling ‘writing blobs’ at the moment, because I’m not sure what they are yet – not poems, not stories, just blobs.
 Finally, I want to write a journaling book.
 I’m feeling my way into what that might look like – probably a mix of my teaching and my own journal pages.
 Would you read a journaling book?
 What would you like to see in a journaling book?